 Acute bronchitis usually resolves on its own within several weeks.
-If you are feeling very ill, you should check in with your doctor regardless of how long you have been sick.
+If you’re feeling very ill, you should check in with your doctor regardless of how long you’ve been sick.

-If you have any of the following symptoms, you should call your doctor:
+If you have any of the following symptoms, you should call your doctor immediately:

 - fever over 100.4°F (38°C)

-- a cough that lasts more than three weeks
+- a cough that has lasted for more than 3 weeks

 - continued wheezing or shortness of breath that stops you from activities

-- expelling discolored or bloody mucus from the mouth or nose
+- discolored or bloody mucus from the mouth or nose

-Your doctor will ask you questions about your health history, including if you smoke and if you had a flu shot.
-They will listen to your breathing through a stethoscope and may want you to have a chest x-ray to help determine what is causing your cough.
+Your doctor will ask you questions about your health history, including whether you smoke and have had a flu shot.
+They’ll listen to your breathing through a stethoscope.
+They may want you to undergo a chest X-ray to help determine what’s causing your cough.

 Infectious bronchitis can sometimes lead to pneumonia, so it’s important to see a doctor if you have any symptoms that concern you or that last longer than they should.

-Repeated episodes of acute bronchitis may also mean you are developing chronic bronchitis and should be reported to your doctor.
+Repeated episodes of acute bronchitis may also mean you’re developing chronic bronchitis.
+Let your doctor know if this is happening.

-You can catch acute bronchitis at any time, but it is more common during cold weather, which is traditionally when people get colds and the flu.
+You can catch acute bronchitis at any time, but it can be more common during cold weather, which is traditionally when people get colds and the flu.

 To reduce your risk for bronchitis, follow these tips:

-- avoid sharing glasses or utensils with someone who has bronchitis, a cold, or the flu
+- Avoid sharing cups or utensils with someone who has bronchitis, a cold, or the flu.